A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: Observations

 The KELT (\citealt{Pepper2007}) light curve contains 1297 epochs which we retrieved from the Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}}.
 The KELT $R_K$ filter can be considered as a very broad Johnson R-band filter \citep{Siverd2012}.
 However, there can be significant color corrections compared to a standard Johnson R-band filter for very blue and very red stars \citep{Pepper2007,Siverd2012}.
 KELT observations were made between September 2010 and February 2015 (${\sim}26$ complete orbits).
 The dominant period in the KELT data ($P_{\rm KELT}{\simeq}29.9682\pm0.0279$~d) again corresponds to $P_{\rm orb}/2$.
 We find an orbital period of

 The difference between the ASAS and KELT photometric period estimates is not statistically significant.

 V723~Mon (\verb"TIC" 43077836) was observed by \textit{TESS} \citep{Ricker2015} in Sector 6, and the 27 days of observations correspond to [0.46,0.82] in orbital phase where the phase of the RV maximum is $0.75$.
+V723 Mon was also observed in Sector 33, with the observations spanning [0.94,0.36] in orbital phase.
 We analyzed the \textit{TESS} data using the adaptation of the ASAS-SN image subtraction pipeline for analyzing \textit{TESS} full-frame images (FFIs) described in \cite{Vallely2020}.
 While this pipeline produces precise differential flux light curves, the large pixel scale of \textit{TESS} makes it difficult to obtain reliable measurements of the reference flux of a given source.
 We normalized the light curve to have the reference $TESS$-band magnitude of 7.26 in the \textit{TESS} Input Catalog \citep{2019TIC}.
 Conveniently, the mean of the Sector 6 observations is approximately the mean for a full orbital cycle (see Figure~\ref{lcs}).
 We use a zero point of 20.44 electrons (\textit{TESS} Instrument Handbook\footnote{\url{https://archive.stsci.edu/files/live/sites/mast/files/home/missions-and-data/active-missions/tess/_documents/TESS_Instrument_Handbook_v0.1.pdf}}).
 The light curve does not include epochs where the observations were compromised by the spacecraft's momentum dump maneuvers.

 We obtained $BVR_cI_c$ light curves at the Remote Observatory Atacama Desert (ROAD; \citealt{Hambsch2012}).
 All observations were acquired through Astrodon Photometric filters with an Orion Optics, UK Optimized Dall Kirkham 406/6.8 telescope and a FLI 16803 CCD camera.
 Twilight sky-flat images were used for flatfield corrections.
 Reductions were performed with the \verb"MAXIM DL" program\footnote{\url{http://www.cyanogen.com}} and the photometry was carried out using the \verb"LesvePhotometry" program.\footnote{\url{http://www.dppobservatory.net/}}